FutureShockco/crosswars.docs/market.md

 ## Ingame rewards

-Play an receive CWD tokens for your ingame actions.
+Play and receive CWD tokens as a daily reward from the different possibilities such as producing, looting, achieving jobs, and burning.

 https://crosswars.io